 Hassan Kane, Data Scientist at Emtropy Labs

 Hassan kicks off our Featured Startuper series, where we are excited to introduce you to some of our speakers and the work they’re doing in the startup space.
-Read on for a glimpse into the conversation at our upcoming Startup Boston Week 2020 event: A Bang for your Buck: A Cost-Effective Data Strategy for Startups.
+Read on for a glimpse into the conversation at our Startup Boston Week 2020 event: A Bang for your Buck: A Cost-Effective Data Strategy for Startups.

 Hassan is the Lead Data Scientist at Emtropy Labs, where he directs machine learning efforts to analyze customer service interactions and build high-performance customer support teams.

 Prior to this role, Hassan was the CTO of Sela Technologies, where he built an enterprise platform for transparency and accountability in sustainable development projects.
 Before diving into the startup world, he studied Computer Science at MIT and dedicated his time to volunteering on the MIT campus with programs such as the F/ASIP Mentor and USAGE Committee.

 When I met with Hassan, his clear passion and mastery of his craft were immediately apparent.
 With the experience he gained working in his field, he has some great insights into the world of data science.
 While speaking with him, I was curious to find out more about how his passion for data science was sparked and what in his field has been inspiring him amid a really weird world.

 Hassan Kane: Coming into college, I was very interested in math/physics.
 I decided to major in computer science as it built on the abstract thinking skills honed in math and physics while being highly applicable.

 For the mathematically inclined within computer science, there are two strong potential directions.
 First, cryptography, which is used to design secure communication schemes/encryption protocols and data science.
 Second, data science is about augmenting products/processes by deriving insights from existing data or creating new products that classic software cannot enable.